 • Please provide the same information for the return trip

-If you have conditional eligibility, you may only be able to reserve AAR on a “trip-by-trip” basis, when your disability and/or specific impairment-related conditions prevent you from using buses or subways.
+If you have conditional eligibility, you may only be able to reserve AAR on a “trip-by-trip” basis — which is when your disability and/or specific impairment- related conditions prevent you from using fixed-route buses or subways.
 You might also be offered AAR feeder service.

 How to Cancel a Trip

-You must cancel your trip no later than three hours before your scheduled pickup time by calling Travel Services.
+You must cancel same-day trips no later than two hours before your scheduled pickup time by calling Travel Services.
 If you know one or two days in advance that you won’t be taking your scheduled trip, call Reservations.
-When cancelling a two-way trip, you must inform Travel Services or Reservations if you are cancelling both the original trip at your pickup location and the return trip from your drop off location.
+When cancelling a two-way trip, you must inform Travel Services or Reservations that you are cancelling both the original trip at your pickup location and the return trip from your drop off location.
 Return trips are not automatically cancelled.
-The penalties for customers who no-show or late cancel trips are listed in No-Show/Late Cancellation Violations.
+The penalties for customers who no-show or late cancel trips are listed under No-Show/Late Cancellation Violations.